SimeonH/frogs/README.md

-This is a port to SDL2 of an obscure and strange game from the early 2000's called Frogs of War 2 by Linus Sphinx.
+This is a port to SDL2 of an obscure and strange game from the early 2000's for Linux called Frogs of War 2 by Linus Sphinx.
 It has also been upgraded to use GNU Autotools to build

 to build:
 ./autogen.sh